PhD Candidate at Yale University

 Bernard is an emerging nurse scientist with academic and professional roots in Ghana, Canada, and the United States.
 He brings extensive clinical and research experience in global health, with a particular focus on chronic disease inequities.
 Currently a doctoral student in Nursing at Yale University, his work centers on mitigating the global burden of cardiometabolic conditions among populations in low- and middle-income countries (LMICs).

-His current research is a cross-sectional study examining how social determinants of health influence sleep health and its components, as well as type 2 diabetes (T2D) management, among adults living with T2D in LMICs, with particular attention to Ghana.
+His PhD dissertation investigates how social determinants of health influence sleep health and type 2 diabetes (T2D) management in low- and middle-income countries.
+Through cross-sectional research, he examines adults living with T2D in LMICs, with particular attention to Ghana.
 He is especially interested in how structural, social, and cultural contexts shape sleep quality, sleep patterns, and self-management behaviors, and how these in turn affect glycemic control and long-term health outcomes.

 Bernard's academic interests are grounded in a critical understanding of how non-communicable diseases disproportionately affect underserved communities.
 In LMICs, including his native Ghana, health disparities are intensified by under-resourced health systems, limited access to care, and complex socio-environmental determinants.
 Drawing on clinical practice in Ghana, exposure to the Canadian healthcare system, and advanced training in the United States, he is committed to developing culturally responsive, context-specific interventions that advance equity in chronic disease prevention and management.